HermanMartinus/justsketchme-frontend/_drafts/absurd-design-gets-sensible-an-interview-with-diana-valeanu.md

 My name is Diana Valeanu.
 I'm the illustrator and the creative voice behind the absurd.design project.
 I was born in Chisinau, the capital of the Republic of Moldova.
 I studied at the Technical University of Moldova and have Licentiate and a Master's degree in Industrial and Product Design.

-During my master's, I worked in parallel, on my specialty in a local company, and on some freelance projects in my "free time."
+During my master's, I worked in parallel, on my speciality in a local company, and on some freelance projects in my "free time."
 But soon I realised I wanted to do something different.
 That was when I started to manifest more and more interest in graphic design and illustration, and I decided to take steps in this direction and see where it would get me.
 With the money I earned from part-time freelancing, I bought my very first Wacom Cintiq tablet.
 I had been dreaming about it for some time.
 It may seem a questionable decision to invest all my hard-earned money in a Cintiq for which I hadn't even enough space in my room at the time, but I felt like that was the right choice.

 I decided to quit my job and go fully freelance so that I could have the freedom to choose which kind of projects I wanted to work on, and of course, have access to the international market.
 During all this journey, apart from working on freelance projects, I tried to create an independent project, but it didn't work out as expected.
 That was the moment when I realised that making a good product is not enough if you don't know how to present it to the final consumer.
 I ended up selling that project to people with more experience in the market.